 2. Convert Calorie Counts to Macronutrients

 Once you know your calorie targets, you can allocate these calories towards macronutrients based on the ratio you are following.
-Most often, this means splitting your total calories between 40% carbs, 40% protein, and 20% fat.
+Most often times the macronutrient distribution ranges (AMDR) are 45–65% of your daily calories from carbs, 20–35% from fats and 10–35% from protein.

 Next, you can determine the number of grams to you available through basic math.
 Here’s an example: